dragonwasrobot/dragonwasrobot.github.io/_posts/2015-10-16-equivalence-proof-of-interpretation-and-compilation-followed-by-execution.md

 {% gist dragonwasrobot/32e6a508235ceee7ac5f equality_of_interpret_and_compile_candidate.v %}

-However, since we just established earlier that the state of the `data_stack` was not important, we can actually generalize the equivalence relation to hold for all possible stacks, and not just the empty stack.
+However, since we just established earlier that the state of the `data_stack` was irrelevant, we can actually generalize the equivalence relation to hold for all possible stacks, and not just the empty stack.
 This gives us the following revised version of the theorem: